gofynd/fdk-client-golang/documentation/PLATFORM.md

 Success.
-Check the example shown below or refer `ShipmentReasons` for more details.
+Check the example shown below or refer `PlatformShipmentReasonsResponse` for more details.

-Schema: `ShipmentReasonsResponse`
+Schema: `PlatformShipmentReasonsResponse`